Julia Stoschek: Career

-Julia Stoschek was born in 1975, the daughter of Michael Stoschek, the German billionaire businessman and chairman of Brose Fahrzeugteile.
+Julia Stoschek was born in 1975, the daughter of Michael Stoschek, a German billionaire businessman and chairman of Brose Fahrzeugteile.

 Stoschek first began buying art in 2003.
 Her collection features more than 850 works by about 250, mainly European and US artists working from the 1960s onwards and includes video, multi-media environments, internet-based installations and performance.
 The Julia Stoschek Collection in a former industrial building in Düsseldorf-Oberkassel opened in 2007, and has two floors of exhibition space, over 2500 m2.
 Within the first ten years from 2007 until 2017, the Julia Stoschek Collection staged 15 exhibitions, including solo shows of Cao Fei (2009), Derek Jarman (2010), Sturtevant (2014), Wu Tsang (2015) and Cyprien Gaillard (2015).

 In 2016, the Julia Stoschek Collection opened a satellite exhibition space in a former Czech cultural center in Berlin.
 The space has in the past shown solo shows by artists including Arthur Jafa (2018).

 The Julia Stoschek Collection co-sponsored two exhibitions in the German Pavilion at the Venice Biennale: Fabrik (2015) curated by Florian Ebner and Faust (2017) by Anne Imhof.

-Controversy

-The source of Stochek's family fortune came under international scrutiny in 2022.
-Stochek's great-grandfather Max Brose, the founder of Brose Fahrzeugteile, was a member of the Nazi Party and employed prisoners-of-war as slave laborers in his factory during World War II.
-He was designated a Wehrwirtschaftsführer by Nazi government.
-At the end of the war he was tried and convicted as a Mitläufer.